pim-t/BusPayment/readme.md

 Hello!
-Thanks for having a look at this :D
+Thanks for having a look at this :D - Written by Pim.

 ## Run instructions